 So, Congratulations!
-If you are interested in running a Pulse Survey in your organization, you’re already ahead of the game.
+If you are interested in running a Pulse Survey in your company, you’re already ahead of the game.

 Let’s get started!

 Three keywords to define a Pulse Survey would be: Frequent, Fast and Short.

-As the name suggests, Pulse survey was designed to track the “pulse or the heartbeat” of the organization.
-Just like pulse rate gives a quick check of human health, a pulse survey measures the health of the company.
+As the name suggests, an employee pulse survey is designed to track the “pulse or the heartbeat” of the organization.
+Just like our pulse rate gives a quick check of human health, a pulse survey measures the health of the company.